GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Jauntling.md

 **Spiky Form**: Jauntlings have a unique body, conferring the following
  • They cannot wear armor or use equipment.
  • Anytime an attack within .5 yard is made against the Jauntling- a piercing attack is inflicted against the attacker.
- • If it is not moving, the Jauntling gets a +3 bonus to checks/saves pertaining to staying in place as a result of digging into a surface with its appednages.
-It cannot do this in a liquid of course.
+ • If it is not moving, the Jauntling gets a +3 bonus to checks/saves pertaining to staying in place as a result of digging into a surface with its appendages.
  • You may perform a number of unarmed attacks with a single attack action up to one third of your level (minimum of 1).
  • A prone Jauntling is stuck to whatever surface it is resting upon, becoming unable to perform movement as it is wrestling to free itself.
  • A creature trampling a jauntling is subject to a piercing attack.

 **Odd Mind**: Psychic attacks against you have disadvantage.
 Anytime you would make a save against an effect which would alter your state of mind, you may roll an additional die.
-Each odd result grants a +2 bonus.
+Each odd die roll result of the save grants a +2 bonus.

 **Super-ethereal Nature**: Your movement speed in the Ethereal Plane is increased by a number of yards equal to your level.
 You can perceive the material and ethereal planes simultaneously so long as you are on either.
 You can tell them apart.